Tomo-/Pi-Pins/README.md

     sudo visudo

-Next add the fallowing line to the end of the file and save it
+Next add the following line to the end of the file and save it.

     www-data ALL=(ALL) NOPASSWD: ALL